On correlation functions in the coordinate and the algebraic Bethe ansatz: Normalization of states

+We should point that this relation is only true in the large length limit $L\rightarrow \infty$.
+To see that, let us consider again the commutation relation between $A$ and $B$

+At large $L$ we can effectively disregard the second term in the right-hand-side of the commutation relation.
+Consequently, the relationship between the $Z$-states and the $B$-states acting on the ground state in this limit is given by

-where $\mathcal{R}$ denotes just an ordering operator in the rapidities.
-Hence using the Zamolodchikov-Faddeev states instead of the usual magnon states introduces a phase shift.
-In fact this phase is the factor we wanted to introduce ad hoc.
+where $\mathcal{R}$ indicates that we are ordering the $Z$ operator such that $\mu_j$ appears to the right of $\mu_i$ if $j>i$.
+Hence, using the Zamolodchikov-Faddeev states instead of the usual magnon states introduces a phase shift.
+In fact, this is precisely the phase we wanted to introduce ad hoc before.

-However there could still be a problem if the norm of our states behaves in the same way.
-We can exclude this possibility if we introduce the operators $F(\lambda)=d(\lambda) \, D^{-1} (\lambda) \, C(\lambda)$.
-To prove that this is the operator we need in order to define the correct left-state, we first have to calculate the commutation relations of $D$ with $C$.
-Using the same procedure as before we find that